VCTF GRANT APPLICATIONS ARE NOW CLOSED. Please check back for FY 2023 applications in January 2022.

 Two Types of VCTF Grants:

-One Year Grants: These grants are available to support planning and implementation of a new program in your community or to enhance or expand an existing program.
+One Year Grants: These grants are available to support planning and implementation of a new program in your community or to expand an existing program.
 The maximum grant amount for a one year grant is $10,000.

 Equipment Grants: These grants are available to help grantees purchase equipment or supplies.
 The maximum amount for an equipment grant is $2,000.